 Over time, your dentures may break, chip off or get discolored.
 Poorly-fitting and damaged dentures can rub against the gums and cause friction-related discomfort and sore spots in the mouth.
 If untreated, these can get infected.
 The best thing to do in this circumstance is to have your dentures repaired or replaced.

-Visit Dr. Monica Patel at Craft Smiles in Matthews NC for denture repair and replacement.
+Visit Dr. Monica Patel at Craft Smiles for repair and replacement of your dentures in Matthews, NC.
 Our dentures are very durable and depending on your lifestyle, you may not need to replace them for 5 to 8 years.
 During denture replacement, we will analyze the shape of your gums, jawline and mouth and build personalized dentures for you.
 We can also give you denture adhesives to help you keep your dentures in place.